The Patrick Leigh Fermor Archive: Photocopy of a letter, 1983, of Patrick Leigh Fermor, to Robin McDouall, Secretary of the Travellers Club

 This is a photocopy of a 1983 letter with its original envelope from Fermor to Robin McDouall, Secretary of the Travellers Club in London, UK.
 The original was sent as a Christmas letter, and contains an English translation of the German poem The Heart of Douglas by Moritz von Strachwitz.
 The translation was intended for an Oxford University Press book of German verse.
 This letter was acquired in 2018 from David Croser.

 Postcards and letters of Joan and Patrick Leigh Fermor to Lyndall Passerini Hopkinson

 These materials were purchased from Lyndall Passerini Hopkinson, the recipient of the letters, in 2015.
-There are 20 lettres and postcards sent from Fermor himself to Hopkinson, dated from 1985 up until 2003.
+There are 20 letters and postcards sent from Fermor himself to Hopkinson, dated from 1985 up until 2003.
 Also included here are two letters of Joan Leigh Fermor to Hopkinson, dated 1976 and 1988.